frederic-perez/AmE-dictionary/data/dictionary.md

 __bargain__ _n_ :two::hammer: _He poured red wine to seal their bargain._ _I have fulfilled my end of the bargain._
 __barge<sup>1</sup>__ _n_ :two::hammer: _A wrecked tow barge._
 __barge<sup>2</sup>__ _v_ (barging) :three::hammer:
-__bariatric surgery__ Surgery on the stomach and/or intestines to help a person with extreme obesity lose weight.
+__bariatric surgery__ _n_ Surgery on the stomach and/or intestines to help a person with extreme obesity lose weight.
 __bariatric__ _adj_ Of or relating to the treatment of obesity.
 __bariatrics__ _n_ The branch of medicine that deals with the causes, prevention, and treatment of obesity.
 From the Greek root bar- (“weight” as in barometer), suffix -iatr (“treatment,” as in pediatrics), and suffix -ic (“pertaining to”).
 __bark__ _v_ :two::hammer: (barked) _His forehead was barked._ _Barked area._